ziyoung/better-wilcom-docs/wilcom-docs/Modifying/functions/Filter_stitches_by_stitch_length.md

 ## To filter stitches by stitch length...

-1Open the Stitch List.
+1. Open the Stitch List.

 ![functions00071.png](assets/functions00071.png)

-2Right-click a stitch and select Show Stitches from the popup menu.
+2. Right-click a stitch and select Show Stitches from the popup menu.
 The Show Stitches dialog opens.

 ![ShowStitches.png](assets/ShowStitches.png)

-3Select the range of stitch lengths you want to show:
+3. Select the range of stitch lengths you want to show:

 | Option    | Function                                                    |
 | --------- | ----------------------------------------------------------- |
 | Radial    | Corresponds to the actual stitch length.                    |
 | Axial X,Y | Corresponds to the horizontal and vertical frame movements. |

-4Click OK.
+4. Click OK.
 Only the selected stitches are displayed in the list.

 ![StitchList5.png](assets/StitchList5.png)

 Tip: To display the text in the associated stitch color, select Colored Text from the popup menu.

-5To show all stitches again, right-click in the Stitch List and select Show All from the popup menu.
+5. To show all stitches again, right-click in the Stitch List and select Show All from the popup menu.

 ## Related topics...